-The majority of children or young people who enter into exploitation may appear to do so willingly, however, their involvement is indicative of coercion or desperation rather than choice.
+Most children or young people who enter into exploitation may appear to do so willingly, however, their involvement is indicative of coercion or desperation rather than choice.
 Many young people do not recognize that they are being exploited or that they are at risk.
-The majority of children who are vulnerable to criminal exploitation are male however; the possibilities of female involvement should not be dismissed.
+The majority of children who are vulnerable to criminal exploitation are male; however, the possibilities of female involvement should not be dismissed.